Geometry-of-numbers methods over global fields I: Prehomogeneous vector spaces: Counting -integral orbits over global fields

 \subsection{The number of nongeneric elements in the main body is negligible}

 Let $\L^\ngen$ denote the set of elements in $\L$ that are not generic.
 In this subsection, we prove the following theorem. \begin{theorem} With notations as above, we have

 \end{theorem} \begin{proof} Let $\tau$ be a local splitting type corresponding to some conjugacy class of $S_n$.
+In particular, $\tau$ is an unramified splitting type.
 For a prime ideal~$\fP$ of $\cO_S$, let $\L^{\fP,\neq(\tau)}$ denote the set of elements in $v\in\L$ that do not have splitting type $\tau$ at $\fP$.
 Note that if $v\in\L$ is generic, then $v$ must have splitting type $\tau$ at some (positive proportion of) primes.
 Therefore, we have